Isle of Man Bowel Cancer Patient & Carer Support Group

 Our group provides support for patients and their carers.
 Meetings are organised where health professionals give talks on various aspects of bowel cancer including diet, exercise, stress and well-being.
 We provide information from both the experts and people who you can relate to.
 We believe it is important to provide factual information and to make sure you understand that you are never alone on this journey.

 At the meetings members of all ages gather, allowing you the opportunity to speak to someone who had a similar experience to yourself.
 We know how reassuring and helpful this can be.
 You will discover how much easier it is to talk about your problems with someone who can fully understand.
 You will find our meetings helpful in dealing with the everyday problems that you may experience and you will make many new friends.

 WHO CAN JOIN?

 Any patient or carer who has received treatment or been affected by the disease can attend.
 Information leaflets about the support group are available from the follow-up team at Nobles Hospital, the Macmillan Information Centre, Ramsey and District Cottage Hospital and GP waiting rooms island-wide.

 Bowel Cancer IOM is a self-supporting organisation and relies solely on charitable donations and the hard work carried out by the charity’s volunteers.

 Any questions about the support group may be directed to the meeting organiser, Heather Norman from Bowel Cancer IOM on 07624 480973.

-The next bowel cancer support group meetings will take place on Monday, 19 August 2019 and Monday, 30 September 2019.
+The next bowel cancer support group meeting will take place in February 2020.
 Meetings are held in the function room at Douglas Golf Club approximately every 2 months.